wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/293-minute-kelloway-to-warwick-smith.md

 The paper is written on the assumption that there will be two defined stages in the Territory’s constitutional development, firstly self-government and secondly independence.
 For the purposes of the exercise, self-government is taken to mean the achievement of a government which in the terminology of the constitutional lawyers is sovereign within its powers.
 This means that like the Australian States or for that matter the Commonwealth itself it is supreme or sovereign in relation to a limited range of subjects.
 In the case ofthe Territory probably this range will be wider than the subjects assigned to an Australian State but the real point is not the range of subjects but the possession of unfettered power in relation to them.

-The second stage, independence, may be taken to mean that P&amp;NG will then possess most of the attributes of a state at international law.
-The definition, however, does not prejudge whether any special relationship between P&amp;NG and Australia may result in the situation in which the Territory does not exercise some of these powers of statehood.
+The second stage, independence, may be taken to mean that P&NG will then possess most of the attributes of a state at international law.
+The definition, however, does not prejudge whether any special relationship between P&NG and Australia may result in the situation in which the Territory does not exercise some of these powers of statehood.

 In practice it is obvious that the nature and form of self-government and of independent statehood will determine whether some of the questions discussed below arise at one stage or other or whether they arise at all.
 For example, a self-governing but not independent country can possess its own army as the Australian colonies did before federation.
 On the other hand an independent State could theoretically at least enter into arrangements with Australia which made it unnecessary for it to maintain its own defence forces.
 Since this paper is essentially an exercise in time limits its seems sensible to assume that self-government will involve the widest possible range of powers.
 This means that some of the questions considered as a prelude to self-government may not in fact need to be considered until self-government is achieved and consideration is being given to independence.